 TO: (name) (organization)

 FROM: (name) (organization)

+RE: GBRA FY2012-13 CRP QAPP

 Please sign and return this form by (date) to:

 (address)

-quality assura must be imple My signature pertaining to r nce, quality control, data management mented to ensure the results of work p on this document signifies that I have my program.
-Furthermore, I will ensu- m activities will be required to familia Date".
-I understand the document(s) describe and reporting, and other technical activities that performed will satisfy stated performance criteria read and approved the document contents that all staff members participating in Clean rize themselves with the document contents and
+I acknowledge receipt of the "QAPP Title, Revision Date".
+I understand the document(s) describe quality assurance, quality control, data management and reporting, and other technical activities that must be implemented to ensure the results of work performed will satisfy stated performance criteria.
+My signature on this document signifies that I have read and approved the document contents pertaining to my program.
+Furthermore, I will ensure that all staff members participating in Clean Rivers Program activities will be required to familiarize themselves with the document contents and adhere to them as well.

+Signature

-Signature Date
+Date

+Copies of the signed forms should be sent by the GBRA to the TCEQ CRP Project Manager within 60 days of TCEQ approval of the QAPP.